gost-engine/engine/README.md

 # engine
 A reference implementation of the Russian GOST crypto algorithms for OpenSSL

-Compatibility: OpenSSL 1.0.2 (needs patches), OpenSSL 1.1.*
+Compatibility: OpenSSL 1.1.1 (needs patches)
+*This branch should not compile with vanilla OpenSSL 1.1.1!
+It requires patching OpenSSL using the patches/openssl_111g.diff*

 License: same as the corresponding version of OpenSSL.